paulwib/gulp-styleguide/README.md

 * `watchTasks` - tasks to run when the files in `watchPaths` change.
 Optional, defaults to `['styleguide.templates', 'styleguide.build']` (the two "private" tasks behind `styleguide.build()`).

-## File Structure

-The structure of the HTML reflects the structure of your CSS.
-For that reason it's nice to separate your CSS into directories that reflect the purpose of the CSS.
-Here's an example using SCSS and a [SMACSS][] structure:

-    scss/
-        index.scss
-        base/
-            index.scss
-            headings.scss
-            text.scss
-        layout/
-            index.scss
-            grid.scss
-        modules/
-            index.scss
-            accordion.scss
-            toolbar.scss
-        state/
-            index.scss
-            mobile.scss
-            errors.scss

-The `index.scss` is required to build a section index.
-The first comment block's `@name` will be used for the section name.
-It's a good place to put any introductory text for the section in the `@description` annotation.

-By convention the `index.scss` should only have minimal CSS and import the rest of the files for that section, but this is not required.

 ## Templating